zoltanbano/website-design/README.md

-# My Website Design Guide
+# My Website Style Guide

 ## General Information
 This is a simple webpage for a CodeCademy project "Build A Webside Design System.